Kos/rtable/README.md

 - [x] Filtering
 - [x] Window history
 - [ ] Theming (custom markup)
-- [ ] Arbitrary data sources
+- [x] Arbitrary data sources

 ## FAQ

 - What is it for?

     - The main use case is displaying data that's fetched from somewhere one page at a time, perhaps with server-side filtering and sorting.

 - Is it only for use in React apps?

     - Nah.
 You can use RTable in any page.
 You'll need to pull React and ReactDOM as dependencies, though.

-- Is it only for use with Django Rest Framework?
-    - Nah, it's easy to make it work with any data source.
-But by default, it expects something like:

-      ```
-      GET /my/api/url/?page=1&ordering=name&country=pl

-      {
-        "count": 402,
-        "next": "... url of next page ..."
-        "previous": null,
-        "results": [
-          {"id": 321, "name": "Jacek Placek", "country": "pl"},
-          {"id": 567, "name": "Paweł Gaweł", "country": "pl"}
-        ]
-      }
-      ```
+- Can it display data from any API?

+    - RTable tries to make as few assumptions about your API as possible, allowing you to define how results should be fetched and how the response should be displayed.
+It doesn't even have to be an API: you could also connect it to a local or procedurally generated data source.

 - Does it play well with Flux / Redux / <yet another hot architecture>?